 First intelligible thought: coffee.
 I roll out of the ever-squeaky bed and make sure that the painting is still on the floor, because I kept dreaming that I woke to find it missing.
 Thankfully, it’s where we left it.
 We hold it up just to confirm that we didn’t hallucinate the whole thing.
 Nope.
 We didn’t.

 And as soon as I see the first one, I see them everywhere – on book shelves, on the walls, in the dining room.
-We eventually read online that the most haunted room in the inn is room 16.
+We read online via a third-party site that the most haunted room in the inn is room 16.
 Why, why, why, with an inn full of empty rooms would they put us there?
 And why, why, why wouldn’t they put this on their website?
 I decide I don’t want to know the story of the picture until we leave because we have already paid and have two more nights here.
 I go to the front desk and ask for another room because the squeaky bed is keeping us up.
 They put us in the room directly below 16… But the vibe is way better, and instead of a creepy ghost, we have these awkward dogs:

 The weekend, overall, is lovely, even though we wake up every night to the sound of owls outside the window.
 (I hope they were getting paid.)
 But that freaky picture is in the back of our minds, so when we check out on Sunday, we ask the lady at the front desk what the deal is with the picture in room 16.
 Wait for it..she tells us, “Oh, yeah.
 Gordon Ramsay did that.”…Plot twist! ***According to her, Gordon Ramsay stayed in room 16 during an episode of Hotel Hell and decided that cutting out the eyes of the picture would be funny.
-WRONG (trademark: Trump).
 Basically, to sum up the weekend, Gordon Ramsay is a dick.

 *WE ARE STILL ADORABLE.